LiveRamp/hank/README.md

 Building
 ====

-To build hank from source,
+To build hank from source and generate the jar in target/:

 ```bash
 > mvn package
 ```

-will generate the jar in target/.
-To run the test suite locally,
+To run the test suite locally:

 ```bash
 > mvn test